 In the book "Contestations of the Liberal International Order: A Populist

-Script of Regional Cooperation" in the Cambridge Elements in International Relations series (to be published 2021), my co-authors Fredrik Söderbaum and Agnese Pacciardi and I investigate the emergence of a populist 'script' of regional cooperation.
+Script of Regional Cooperation" in the Cambridge Elements in International Relations series (2021), my co-authors Fredrik Söderbaum, Agnese Pacciardi and I investigate the emergence of a populist 'script' of regional cooperation.
 This script frames regional cooperation in a way that makes it consistent with their domestic political strategies of pitting 'the people' against 'the elites'.
 It therefore enables populist leaders to engage in regional organizations despite their often nationalist ideological leanings.
 The book thus helps understand the role of populism in the crisis of liberal international order and its implications for the future of multilateral cooperation.